 Outside the West End Market on Rt.
 221, I saw an elderly African American woman make her way very slowly from car to cashier.
 Following her with my credit card, I noted that her car overflowed with a jumble of clothing, handlebars, and a support-boot.
 Dare I talk with her?
 Yes, my duty as author of Floydiana.
 With a smile she reported having just received a pacemaker and yet having just helped a sick friend unload some of her household goods and give them away.
 Touched, I thought of helping her back to her four-wheeled second-hand-shop, but I had to move my vehicle from the pump and be content just to worry about her.
 A couple of weeks later, in the Fitness Center, I spoke to two other African Americans who immediately recognized her.
 Does anyone knock on her door and bring her some food?
 “Oh, no,” they laughed, “she’s the one who does the helping.”

-The great water-wheel of Floydiana continues to transform wagon loads of grist from the abundant fields of Floyd into glimpses.Up the hill I stopped at Green Label Organic, a business that sells cotton T-shirts and tops by retail and ‘Net.
+The great water-wheel of Floydiana Mill continues to transform wagon loads of grist from the abundant fields of the county into glimpses.Up the hill I stopped at Green Label Organic, a business that sells cotton T-shirts and tops by retail and ‘Net.
 George Lipson, who had drawn the image of a pair of boots to decorated shirts, was tickled to learn that Vincent Van Gogh had drawn “Old Boots” (a work I had recently admired in Amsterdam).
 I left-lent a book of Vincent’s art and proceeded across town to the recycling area, where whom should I see but Rain Lipson.
 She eyed my plastic bag of shredded paper and soon commandeered it for her worm bed.
 Then she relieved me of newspaper (minus the shiny pages) in order to insulate her garden path from weeds.
 How ’bout those brown-paper shopping bags with handles?
 Gone for garbage.
 By the time I noticed my egg carton, it was on the way to her friends.
 Never had I recycled recyclables.